 Unlike most books that use pages to include practice projects, this book is entirely informational.
 It’s a bit heavy if your main goal is to learn only to serge seams.

 That being said, for beginners wanting to learn everything about the ins and outs, this is one of the best books for learning to serge the right way.

-If you have a Babylock serger, there are also several pages dedicated especially to some of the unique features such as the unique self-threading methods!
+If you have a Baby Lock or other air-threading serger, several pages are dedicated especially to some unique features like self-threading methods!

-This basics serger book is very thin right at 80 pages but is surprisingly full of information.
+This basic serger book is thin at 80 pages but is surprisingly full of information.